-Adoption of new standards and amendments to existing standards

-In December 2014, the IASB issued amendments to IAS 1 which are effective as per 1 January 2016 as part of the IASB's Disclosure Initiative and has been endorsed by the EU in December 2015.
+Adoption of new standards and amendments to existing standards: In December 2014, the IASB issued amendments to IAS 1 which are effective as per 1 January 2016 as part of the IASB's Disclosure Initiative and has been endorsed by the EU in December 2015.
 The amendments clarify the materiality guidance in IAS 1.
 The Fund has adopted this standard for the current reporting period with no significant impact as it only impacted line items and non-significant notes.

-New standards, amendments and interpretations to existing standards which are relevant to the Fund and not yet effective

-IFRS 9 Financial Instruments - IFRS 9 (2009) introduces new requirements for the classification and measurement of financial assets.
+New standards, amendments and interpretations to existing standards which are relevant to the Fund and not yet effective: IFRS 9 Financial Instruments - IFRS 9 (2009) introduces new requirements for the classification and measurement of financial assets.
 Under IFRS 9 (2009), financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
 IFRS 9 (2010) introduces additional changes relating to financial liabilities.
 The IASB has finalized its project to make limited amendments to the classification and measurement requirements of IFRS 9 and add new requirements to address the impairment of financial assets and hedge accounting.

 IFRS 9 (2010) and (2009) are effective for annual periods beginning on or after 1 January 2018.
 The EU has endorsed IFRS 9 on 22 November 2016.
-The Fund is currently assessing the impact on the Funds financial statements based on the adjustments and new requirements.
+The impact on the Fund's financial statements based on the adjustments and new requirements is minimal as the fair value approach of financial assets has not changed as a result of the introduction of IFRS 9.

 IFRS 15 Revenue from Contracts with Customers - The IASB has issued a new standard for the recognition of revenue and has been endorsed by the EU on 22 September 2016.
 This replaces IAS 18 which covers, amongst others, contracts for goods and services.
 The new standard is based on the principle that revenue is recognized when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.
-The Fund is currently assessing the impact on the Funds financial statements based on the adjustments and new requirements but expects that the impact on the financial statements is insignificant.
+The Fund assessed the impact on the Fund's financial statements based on the adjustments and new requirements and concludes that the introduction of IFRS 15 does not impact the financial statements.